We have much more to do and your continued support is needed now more than ever.

 Choosing a Wildlife-Friendly Christmas Tree

 Decorating with evergreen trees, wreaths, and garland is a beloved holiday tradition.
 They are decorated with lights and ornaments, become backdrops for annual family photos, and serve as a traditional umbrella for gifts to loved ones.
 According to the American Christmas Tree Association close to 100 million American households put up a tree during the winter holiday season.
 The National Christmas Tree Association reports that between 25-30 million real Christmas trees are sold.
 But which is the more wildlife-friendly choice: real or artificial tree?

 While purchasing an artificial tree is a one-time investment and doesn’t require cutting down trees, they are manufactured from unsustainable fossil fuels and will persist for centuries in the landfill when they are ultimately disposed of.
 They are also typically made overseas and shipped to the United States, increasing their carbon footprint and negative environmental impact.

 Real trees, on the other hand, are typically grown in the U.S. or Canada on family-owned tree farms.
 There are 16 species that we commonly use as “Christmas trees” and many of them are native species.
 While the trees grow, they provide wildlife habitat, produce oxygen and sequester carbon.
 After trees are harvested, new trees are planted to replace them and keep the cycle going.
 Tree farms can help sustain rural communities and keep land from being developed into suburban sprawl.

-So in the big picture choosing a real Christmas tree is generally considered to be the more sustainable, wildlife-friendly choice–as long as you keep the following things in mind.
+If you do go with a real Christmas tree that can be a fantastic choice–as long as you keep the following things in mind.

 Buy Local and Sustainable